Qareen: Interpretation

+Ibn Hanbal stated that one has a qareen from the devils and a qareen from the angels" (malak).
+Tabari cites a tradition (hadith) that every human has a qareen from the devils advising evil and an angel accompanied advising good.
+Suyuti is unsure if the qareen in Surah 50:23 refers to a devil or angel.
+He does identify the qareen in Surah 50:27 with a devil though.

+Al-Uthaymin has stated that Qareen is an evil jinn (evil spirit) who is tasked to lead human astray with God's permission to test the faith of humans, as interpretation of al-Baqara chapter in verse 268.

-Further the Qareen is depicted as the other self: an integral spirit that is part of the person.
-A dissent between the inner Qareen and the behavior may cause the same symptoms as Jinn-possession.
+Some identify the Qareen not as a separate being but as the "other self": a spirit integral to the person.
+A dissent between the inner Qareen and behavior may cause the same symptoms as Jinn-possession.

 Other sources

 The concept of a Qareen appears in pre-Islamic literature as well, and is reminiscent of the Greek daimones and the Christian guardian angel.
-In Pre-Islamic Arabian the Qareen is said to be able to inspire poets for their works.
+In Pre-Islamic Arabian myth the Qareen is said to be able to inspire poets for their works.

+How prevalent it is in folk belief varies by country.
+For example, it is more popular in Egypt than Sudan.
+It is possible the concept in Egypt has been influenced by the older concept of the ka.
+In some cases (such as that of holy men), the qarin or karin persists after a person has died.
+In Egypt, both Copts and Muslims believe in the qarin, and believe it may turn into a cat or dog at night.
+Amulets are used to guard against the qarin, especially if it is jealous.
+Pregnant women in Egypt used to visit a sheikha three months before birth to ask their counsel on ensuring their qarina does not harm their child.
+The prescribed rituals and amulets usually involve the number seven.
+Brides in Upper Egypt also wore amulets against their qarin.

+Many Russian and Turkish Muslims believe the qarin is present in the womb with the person it's attached to.

 One of the seven mu'allaqat—Arabic poems recognized as masterpieces during the pre-Islamic period—uses the word as a metaphor.
 To describe his tribe's excellence in battle, poet Amr bin Kulthum says that "every tribe has taken fear of us as a qarin (or 'constant companion')," meaning that their fear of Amr's tribe is always present.
 This goes further to show the origin of the word qareen, as described in the Arabic dictionary as a "companion".